Atik203/ContestHub-Client-Side/README.md

 - **Chart.js**: Utilized for creating dynamic and visually appealing charts, such as the status pie chart on the dashboard.

+- **TanStack Query**: Data fetching and refetching using TanStack queries in this project.

 <!-- - **Pagination**: Implemented for effective navigation through large datasets, enhancing usability.

 - **Search Functionality**: Backend-integrated search functionality for efficient data retrieval based on user queries.